BlushedNanis/News-API-to-email/Readme.md

 # News to email - API

 Python script with a daily schedule in mind.
-The user will receive news from a specific country and topic via newsapi.org, which is gathered by the robot and sent to their Gmail account.
+The user will receive news from a specific country and topic via newsapi.org, which is gathered by the script and sent to their Gmail account.

 ### How to use?